chronological order

 Star Trek IV: The Voyage Home

-To save Earth from a destructive alien probe seeking to communicate with extinct humpback whales, the crew travels back in time in a stolen Klingon Bird-of-Prey to 1986 San Francisco to retrieve a pair of the mammals.
+To save Earth from an alien probe attempting to communicate with extinct humpback whales, the crew slingshots their stolen Klingon Bird-of-Prey around the sun and back to 1986 San Francisco to retrieve a breeding pair.
+A lighthearted comedic detour with a sincere conservation message, it became the most financially successful of the original cast films.

 Star Trek V: The Final Frontier